 How to spend 24 hours in Łódź?

 The street is home to wonderful architecture, housing and monuments – with probably the most popular feature being the Arthur Rubinstein monument, who was born in Łódź and grew up in this street.
 Another popular feature is the monument of the “Three Manufacturers”.
 It is also known as the Łódź Walk of Fame for its star-plaques which includes the names of the most important stars in Polish cinematography.

-One of the things that should not be missed includes MANUFAKTURA – which is a place mixed with traditional and modern elements.
+One of the things that should not be missed include MANUFAKTURA – which is a place mixed with traditional and modern elements.
 Traditional due to the fact this place used to be home to 19th century industrial buildings of the former Izrael Poznański’s factory and modern after its revitalisation, which made it become a popular center of entertainment, shopping and culture known all over Poland.
-Besides the mall, Manufaktura also has two museums, numerous restaurants and discos, a cinema and even a little tram taking you from one part of the complex to another part.
+Besides the mall, Manufaktura also has two museums, numerous restaurants and discos, a cinema and even a little tram taking you from one part of the complex to another.

 The city is famous for its post-industrial buildings and palaces built by the most powerful industrialists in the city and the ones who definitely deserve your attention include the Izrael Poznański’s factory and the White Factory.
-Poznański’s factory is the most famous Jewish landmark in the city and it is also a home to the Museum of the City of Łódź, where you can learn more about the industrial past of the city during the 19th century and is situated right next to Manufaktura.
+Poznański’s factory is the most famous Jewish landmark in the city and it is also a home to the Museum of the City of Łódź.
+Here you can learn more about the industrial past of the city during the 19th century.
 On the other hand, within the White Factory there is an Open-Air Museum of the city’s past wooden architecture.

 When it comes to eating and drinking you won’t have to look far, as Piotrkowska street and Manufaktura offers you numerous pubs, cafes and restaurants with Polish and international cuisines to choose from, along with the usual fast food outlets.
 You can also shop for some traditional Polish souvenirs whilst in the city.